ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 > ## Discussion - Algorithms
 >
-> With the person next to you, come up with a single sentence to describe algorithms.
+> Attempt to describe what algorithms are in a single sentence.
 >
 >> ## Solution
 >>